 In Chapter 8, GVF discusses security selection using value and momentum.
 The Alpha Architect website maintains an updated list of the top 100 value and momentum stocks based on the simple screening criteria that GFV presents here.

 GVF’s value selection criterion is earnings before interest and taxes (EBIT) divided by total enterprise value (TEV).
 This is covered in greater detail in their earlier book Quantitative Value.
 GVF shows that the top decile of value stocks from 1927 through 2014 outperformed the market, but that value had much higher volatility, making the Sharpe ratios of value and the market about the same.
-Both value and market had worst drawdowns of -91.7% and -84.6%, respectively.
+Both value and market had high worst drawdowns of -91.7% and -84.6%, respectively.

 A risk factor that GVF did not mention is the idea of a value trap.
-Some of the cheapest value stocks may be depressed because they deserve to be based on poor fundamentals.
-These stocks may remain depressed or become even more depressed if they are on the verge of bankruptcy.
+Some of the cheapest value stocks may be depressed because they deserve to be depressed based on poor fundamentals.
+These stocks may remain that way or become even more depressed if they are on the verge of bankruptcy.
 For this reason, it may be better to invest in other than the cheapest value stocks.

 Moving on to momentum, GVF gives behavioral explanations of why momentum works.
 They show that the spread between high and low momentum stocks is close to five times the spread between value and growth stocks (18.4% versus 3.7%) from 1927 through 2014.
-The top decile of stocks sorted by 12-month (skipping the last month) momentum and rebalanced monthly outperformed the market by 5.4% annually, after deducting 2.4% for annual transaction costs.
+The top decile of stocks sorted by 12-month (skipping the last month) momentum and rebalanced monthly outperformed the market by 5.4% annually after deducting 2.4% for annual transaction costs.

 There is some controversy, however, about how high transaction costs might be when momentum is applied to individual stocks.
 Gerstein Fisher (2015) estimates that a monthly rebalanced, long-only momentum portfolio can have an annual turnover of around 300%.
 Lesmond et al. (2004), whom GVF cites, report that bid/ask spreads are much higher for momentum stocks.